-Notably, this furniture style was high on demand during the stretch of the 1930s up to the 1970s and is widely used till today.
+Notably, this furniture style was in high on demand during the stretch of the 1930s up to the 1970s and is widely used till today.

 21. Grande Sofa

-Thus, if you want to make space for more people in the family room or seat more guests in the living room, this will definitely be your best bet.
+Thus, if you want to make space for more people in the family room or seat more guests in the living room, this will be your best bet.